Global Expansion Guide

 • Rest periods and days off

-• Holiday substitutions specified in Article 611-A of the new Labour Law.
+• Holiday substitutions as specified in Article 611-A of the new Labour Law

-Effective 11 November 2017, the new Brazil Labour Law provides the following regarding contracts:
+Effective 11 November 2017, the new Brazilian Labour Law provides the following regarding contracts:

-• According to CLT, wages must be registered by type:
+• According to the Consolidation of Labour Laws (CLT), wages must be registered according to the following types:

 • Monthly (30 days)